deficollective/deficollective.github.io/content/english/blog/introducing-defiscan.md

 draft: false
 ---

-> 🚨The DeFiScan framework presented here has been updated on 2024-12-13 based on the discussion [here](https://deficollective.org/blog/defiscan-update-methodology/).
+> 🚨The DeFiScan framework presented here has been updated on 2024-12-13 (read more [here](https://deficollective.org/blog/defiscan-update-methodology/)) and on 2025-03-12 (read more [here](https://deficollective.org/blog/defiscan-update-methodology-batch-2/)).

 DeFiScan is a new framework formalizing the decentralization stages of DeFi protocols.
 It allows, for the first time, to assess and monitor the maturity and risks of DeFi technology in a verifiable manner.
 DeFiScan will foster transparency and make DeFi more secure for everyone.